AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML DOM/CanvasRenderingContext2D.md

 <a name="canvasrenderingcontext2d-fill" id="canvasrenderingcontext2d-fill"></a>

 ## fill(pathOrFillRule)
-Fills the current or given path with the current fillStyle.<br>
+Fills the current or given path with the current fillStyle.<br></br>

 **See**: [CanvasRenderingContext2D - fill](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fill) for more details